 It would have been easy to throw a frozen pizza in the oven or slap some peanut butter on bread and call it dinner.
-And quite frankly, there are absolutely those days, but just as often I scour the refrigerator and pantry to come up with something, even when it’s on the fly.
+And of course, there are absolutely those days, but sometimes you need a good meal, something that comforts as much as it nourishes on a busy hard day.

-On this particular night, in the midst of the hustle, I needed a few minutes to chop and slice, stir and sprinkle.
-I needed the house to smell like cooking onion and garlic and I wanted my children to eat something green even if they were going to complain.
-I eyed a few pieces of bacon, some almost-but-not-quite sad asparagus from last week’s farmers market and a package of spaghetti noodles.
+On this particular night, even in the midst of the chaos, I needed a few minutes to chop and slice, stir and sprinkle.
+I needed the house to smell like cooking onion and garlic and I wanted my children to eat something green even if they complained.
+I eyed a few pieces of bacon, some asparagus I picked up at the market the day before and a half opened package of pasta.
 I could work with that.

 People ask me why I cook and oddly it’s the crazy nights that crystalize why it means so much to me.
 Don’t get me wrong, I love the slow and easy days where I can putter in my kitchen.
-But let’s be honest, that’s not the every day.
-Most days look more like Tuesday nights; a little rushed, sometimes frazzled, a hungry family wanting food fast.
+But let’s be honest, that’s not the norm.
+Most days look like Tuesday nights; a little rushed, sometimes frazzled, a hungry family wanting food fast.